Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Proofs

 Theorem~\ref{th:sep} states that an optimization task is separable if its cost and transition functions are Markovian, its combining operator preserves order over the comparison operator and its constraint is anti-monotonic.

-In order to prove that these conditions are both sufficient and necessary, we need to show that the conditions mentioned in Theorem~\ref{th:sep} are equivalent to those mentioned in Prop.~\ref{prop:seperable}.
-We will first show that these conditions are sufficient, then that they are also necessary.
+To prove that these conditions are both sufficient and necessary, we need to show that the conditions mentioned in Theorem~\ref{th:sep} are equivalent to those mentioned in Prop.~\ref{prop:seperable}.
+We will first show that these conditions are sufficient, and then that they are also necessary.